Punch Cards, Porridge and a Pittance

-Doris worked as a Hollerith machine operator in Hut 7 and Block C, from 1941 until 1945, with three months in Hut 4 in late 1944.
-She was born in Canada and from 1937, her family lived just outside the boundaries of Bletchley Park.
-Two employees of the Government Code and Cypher School were billeted with the family and suggested to Doris when she was coming of age that she too might work at this highly interesting, top secret place.
+Doris Marshall, nee Phillips, lived just outside the boundaries of Bletchley Park and her family welcomed a number of billetees who worked for the Government Code and Cypher School.
+They suggested to her when she was coming of age that she too might work at this highly interesting, top secret place.

 Visit Bletchley Park.
 It happened here.
 Book now.